 2. Apply Filter Option with Combination of IF, ISERROR, VLOOKUP Functions to Remove Rows Based on Another List

-I will combine the IF, ISERROR, and VLOOKUP function to get the matched rows from a dataset that are matched to another list located in another excel sheet.
-Then I will delete matched rows using the Filter option in excel.
+I will combine the IF, ISERROR, and VLOOKUP functions to get the matched rows from a dataset that are matched to another list located in another Excel sheet.
+Then I will delete matched rows using the Filter option in Excel.
 To illustrate, my main dataset is located in Sheet1 and the list of names to be deleted is in Sheet2.